mayur11235/Data-Product-Platform-Blueprint/Readme.md

-# Data Products Platform Blueprint
+# Data Product Platform Blueprint

 This article is based on my experience of building data products platforms where I witnessed how turning data into modular, reusable products can be a true driver of enterprise transformation.